Informatievlaanderen/organisation-registry/README.md

 Our `build.sh` script knows a few tricks.
 By default it runs with the `Test` target.

-The buildserver passes in `BITBUCKET_BUILD_NUMBER` as an integer to version the results and `BUILD_DOCKER_REGISTRY` to point to a Docker registry to push the resulting Docker images.
+The buildserver passes in `CI_BUILD_NUMBER` as an integer to version the results and `BUILD_DOCKER_REGISTRY` to point to a Docker registry to push the resulting Docker images.

 #### NpmInstall